 What are Puffy Eyes and What Causes Them?

-Puffy eyes is an eye condition which happens when the area around our eyes become swollen.
+Puffy eyes are an eye condition that happens when the area around our eyes becomes swollen.

 Notice when we lack a little sleep, we develop eye bags?
 This is actually a form of minor eye puffiness because it only happens below the eyes.
 We can relieve this type of puffiness simply by getting enough sleep.

 A certain degree of puffy eyes, however, can be expected for some people.
 A lot of us have inherited facial characteristics.
 When we cry, get allergies or experience stress and eye fatigue, it’s only natural that our eyes get swollen.